Open-ISP/project-planning/adr/003-capcity-expansion-network-representation.md

 - Which transmission option to choose in the templater?
 - Are we modelling transmission expansion from REZs to emerging load centres?

+Misc smaller questions:
+- In the REZ transmission limit constraint summary does the NSW QLD interconnector include terranorra or not?
+- CNSW-SNW sourthern vs northern limit?
+- CQ-SQ vs SQ-CQ typo or semmantic difference?
+- How is the rez resource limit penalty factor applied
+- What are the rez secondary transmission limits
+- What lifetime to use when annuitizing investment costs

 ## Context

 ### Links and Lines